spacemeat/humon/README.md

     $ runSample
     Address: /1/"res/\"game assets\"/materials.hu"/required

 `hu::Node::address()` always returns an address that is legal to use in `hu::Trove::node()` to find the node again.
-You could even store those addresses in other Humon data for complex referencing.
+You could even store those addresses (perhaps in other Humon data) for cross-referencing.

 A relative address can be used to get from one node to another:

-    requiredAddress = requiredAddress.node("../../ 1 / 0");
+    auto requiredAddress = requiredNode.relative("../.. / 1 / 0");

-Notice the path does not start with `/`.
+Notice the relative path does not start with `/`.
 The relative address is taken from the node, not from the trove.

-You can also put arbitrary whitespace in the address.
+There are explicit member functions for getting nodes by child index or key:

+    node = node.child(3);
+    node = node.child("goat");

+    auto childNode = node.firstChild();
+    while (childNode)
+    {
+        ...
+        childNode = childNode.nextSibling();
+    }

-So you've got a node.
+So you've got a value node.
 Whooptie-doo.
 To get a value from it:

-    string_view val = node.value();
+    string_view valStr = node.value();
     // or
-    int val = node / hu::val<int>{};
+    int valInt = node / hu::val<int>{};

-`hu::Node::value()` actually returns a `hu::Token` reference, which has an implicit conversion to a `std::string_view`.
-Note, there are APIs that return a `std::string_view`, which might raise some of y'all's flags.
-But remember, Humon objects are immutable and don't ever move.
-The returned `string_view`s are good until you destroy the trove.
+Note: there are numerous Humon APIs that return a `std::string_view`, which might raise some of y'all's flags--`std::string_view`s do not own their own data.
+But remember, Humon objects are immutable and don't ever move in memory; the C++ objects just wrap pointers.
+Once the trove is loaded, none of its references go bad until the trove is destroyed.
+The returned `std::string_view`s point to memory that is static and good until the trove is gone, so in the case of Humon APIs, returning a `std::string_view` is copasetic.
+Just keep the trove around.

+Here, `hu::Node::value()` actually returns a `hu::Token` reference, which has an implicit conversion to a `std::string_view`.
 A `hu::Token` has information about the token's representation in the token stream.
 You can get line / column data and the string value itself.
 Use token information if you want to report on the location of interesting data in a token stream.

-The `hu::val<T>` type is defined to extract typed data from the value string of a node.
+In the second example above, the `hu::val<T>` type is defined to extract typed data from the value string of a node.
 It allows you to deserialize and return an arbitrary typed value.
 There are built-ins for the basic numeric types and `bool` (using English spelling of "true" to denote truth).
 This is how you'll get the vast majority of your data.

 You can also define your own specialization of `hu::val<T>` for your own type.
-Start with tye type you'd like to deserialize:
+Start with the type you'd like to deserialize:

     template<int NumRanks>
     class Version